smastrom/vue-use-active-scroll/README.md

 </style>
 ```

-> :bulb: If you're playing with transitions or dealing with different depths, simply make use of `activeIndex`, `activeId` and `activeDataset`.
+> :bulb: If you're playing with transitions or dealing with different depths, simply make use of _activeIndex_, _activeId_ and _activeDataset_.

-2. Call `setActive` in your click handler by passing the anchor ID:
+2. Call `setActive` in your click handler by passing the anchor ID.

+> :bulb: _setActive_ doesn't scroll to the target, it just ensures proper behavior between scroll/click switch.

 ```vue
 <script setup>